Kiwaragabriel/Family-Bank---XYZ-University---Interview-Assessment/README.md

 Setup Instructions

 1. Download the database backup on the project
-2. Scripts to generate the various objects is included if needed
-3. Restore on your machine
+2. Restore on your machine
-4. Clone the repository
+3. Clone the repository
-5. Open the solution in Visual Studio (2019 or later recommended)
+4. Open the solution in Visual Studio (2019 or later recommended)
-6. Restore NuGet packages
+5. Restore NuGet packages
-7. Update the connection string in `Web.config` to connect to the new instance where you’ve restored the backup
+6. Update the connection string in `Web.config` to connect to the new instance where you’ve restored the backup
-8. Open Package Manager Console and run `Update-Database` to create the database and apply migrations
+7. Open Package Manager Console and run `Update-Database` to create the database and apply migrations
-9. Build and run the project
+8. Build and run the project

 API Endpoints